Biohazard Strain Guide

 Side effects seem to be mild with this strain.
 However, it is not recommended for novice smokers.
 Because the effects of Biohazard strain are potent, and the smoke is thick and dense, it may induce heavy coughing to inexperienced smokers.

 Likewise, the effects of this strain are powerful.
 Prepare for a drawn-out high.
 This may become overwhelming for novice smokers.
 Luckily, very few users report cottonmouth or dry eyes!

-Biohazard is a dense, purple-hued kush beautifully complemented with orange pistils veining throughout the bud.
+Biohazard weed strain is a dense, purple-hued kush beautifully complemented with orange pistils veining throughout the bud.
 The plant grows bushy, wonderfully vibrant flowers that intrigue even novice growers.
 Between the unique physical characteristics and the one-of-a-kind aroma, you’ll be perplexed when you become acquainted with this strain.

 Aroma and Flavor

 Both the taste and aroma have several different notes.
 Frequent users of this strain suggest that a blend of cookie dough, diesel, and incense overtakes the senses when using.
 The strain billows thick, white smoke with an incredibly unique aroma.
 Though the first time may be polarizing, many smokers come back to this product for its unique experience on the senses.

 With herbal terpenes, a slight spice will sneak into the end of the smoke.

 Not for the faint of heart, Biohazard is best suited for experienced users and those with medical concerns.
 This potent hybrid is too dense and powerful for those who are new to the world of cannabis.
 However, seasoned users and those with medical concerns will benefit greatly from this product.
 The potency and balanced effects from the sativa and indica are enjoyable.
 This kush will offer you the best of both worlds in one intense smoke.